Skip to content

 My goal as an artist is forging connections between the viewer and the art, creating an uplifting emotional and educational experience.

-Decorating your home with Judaica art adds a meaningful touch to your living space.
+Add a meaningful touch to your living space.
 Whether it’s vibrant art prints for the Jewish holidays, stunning original framed paintings depicting the beauty of Shabbat, or unique renderings of Judaica objects, these pieces of fine art serve as reminders of Jewish heritage and tradition in your everyday surroundings.

 My original artwork is available for sale on Saatchi Art.
 For your convenience, an acid free white mat surrounds each piece of art.
 Simply place the artwork and mat into the frame of your choice.
 Buying is easy.
 Shop with confidence thanks to free shipping and a satisfaction guarantee from Saatchi Art.

-Betzalel and Oholiav: the First Jewish Artists
+Art History: Betzalel and Oholiav, the First Jewish Artists

 The Goldsmith, James Tissot, depiction of Betzalel, c 1896-1902

-Judaica art dates back to Biblical times with Betzalel and Oholiav, the first Jewish artists.
+The history of Jewish art dates back to Biblical times with Betzalel and Oholiav, the first Jewish artists.
 The Torah identifies them as the artists in charge of building the the Tabernacle, the Mishkan, and describes them as ‘filled with wisdom, insight, and knowledge…to weave designs, work with gold, silver, and copper…stone cutting…wood carving to perform every craft.’
 (Exodus 31:3-5)

 Betzalel and Oholiav not only constructed the rooms, wall, and roof of the Mishkan, but made all the implements as well; the ark, menorah, tables, laver for washing, and other utensils needed for religious service.
 All these items had beautiful and intricate designs.